Mandy15/MKS65C-FinalProject/README.md

 ###### Jan 4
 Moved over networking and socket-related files posted by Mr. K. Modified to fit the format of my idea.
 ###### Jan 11
-Got the server to state whether the client guessed right or wrong and give points if correct.
+Got the server to state whether the client guessed right or wrong and give points if correct (from a set of words in server).
 ###### Jan 15
 Clients wait until there are five players before starting the game.
+Have to get server to establish turns and assign the hinter.INCOMPLETE